Quito and 8 Day Camila Cruise – Eastern Galapagos Islands

 Overview

-Cruise the Eastern Galapagos Islands aboard the luxurious 16 passenger Camila trimaran, one of the newest ships in operation.
+Cruise the Eastern Galapagos Islands aboard the luxurious 16 passenger Horizon trimaran, one of the newest ships in operation.
 Travel in comfort to the visitor sites on San Cristobal, Española, Bartolome, Rabida, Santiago, Genovesa, Santa Cruz, and North Seymour Islands.
 Swim and snorkel with sea lions, enjoy up-close encounters with blue and red-footed boobies, view Sullivan Bay from a lookout point, and hike a red fine gravel beach.

 Best Time to Go: Year-Round.